CC Clique: History

 Chen Lifu and his older brother Chen Guofu were nephews of Chen Qimei, who until his assassination by the Chinese warlord Yuan Shikai in 1916 was the mentor of upcoming Nationalist leader Chiang Kai-shek.
 The Chen brothers established the CC clique within the KMT.

 The CC Clique placed loyal followers throughout the party and the government machinery, ensuring influence in the bureaucracy, educational agencies, youth organization and labor unions.
 The brothers also influenced the KMT's Central Bureau of Investigation and Statistics, one of Chiang's two main police and intelligence bodies.
 Chen Lifu freely admitted that these units caused considerable criticism (The Storm Clouds, p.
 68).

+Chen Lifu, leader of the Central Club Clique.

 The CC Clique had significant influence over the press, particularly through the Central Daily News.
 Many key figures within the newspaper were members of the CC Clique or had close ties to the Chen brothers, including Cheng Tsang-po, Chen Po-sheng, Tao Bai-chuan, Hu Chien-chung, and Ma Hsin-yeh.
 Beyond the Central Daily News, the CC Clique also extended its control over several regional and branch newspapers.
 For instance, Hu Chien-chung founded the Southeast Daily (東南日報) in Zhejiang, Pan Kung-chan established the Morning Post (晨報) in Shanghai, and Chi Shi-ying was involved in the founding of Time and Tides Magazine (時與潮).

 From the conclusion of the Northern Expedition in 1927 until the outbreak of the Second Sino-Japanese War in 1937, the CC Clique maintained dominant control over the Kuomintang’s party affairs, and was also regarded as biggest faction in the party.

 Tensions between Chiang Kai-shek and the CC Clique can be traced back to the Kuomintang’s Fifth National Congress in 1935.
 During the election for Central Executive Committee members, Chen Lifu received more votes than Chiang, provoking criticism from Chiang, the unsuccessful candidates, and Yang Yongtai.
 Under pressure, Chen resigned as Director of the Central Organization Department and was succeeded by Chang Li-sheng, who was regarded as the leader of the CC Clique’s northern faction and had long differed from Chen over party policy.
 After assuming office, Chang centered his authority around the North China faction, sought to improve relations with the Whampoa clique-Blue Shirt Society, and began to distance the party apparatus from the CC Clique’s dominance.
 In response, Chen Guofu admonished Chang, warning him to “stand firm in his position and refrain from attacking his own comrades.”